-To understand the legal research process, one must first understand how the legal system works.
+To understand the legal research process, you must first understand how our legal system works.
 The United States legal system has two major systems of government, federal and state, each of which has its own set of laws.

-The four sources of federal and state law are constitutions, statutes and ordinances, rules and regulations, and case law.
+The four sources of federal and state law are:

 Constitutions are the foundation of our legal system.
 All governmental authority flows from the United States Constitution and the state constitutions.